Assistant Professor of Finance

 with Sergey Chernenko

-Abstract: We develop a novel measure of the dollar value of liquidity created by open-end mutual funds.
-Our measure compares the cost to investors of trading on their own in response to liquidity shocks with the costs incurred by open-end mutual funds when trading in response to redemptions.
-Applying this measure to municipal bond mutual funds, we show that over the 2009-2017 period funds provide liquidity services worth 1.88 cents per dollar of gross redemptions or 50 basis points of fund assets per year.
-The aggregate value of liquidity services provided during this period was $14-23 billion.
-We decompose liquidity creation into three components: 1) flow netting, 2) liquidity management, and 3) trade execution, and explore cross-sectional and time-series variation in liquidity creation.
+Abstract: We develop a direct, transaction-cost-based measure of the dollar value of liquidity services created by open-end mutual funds, comparing the costs investors would have incurred trading on their own with the costs funds incur trading in response to redemptions.
+Applied to municipal bond funds over 2009–2021, the measure implies 169 basis points of liquidity per dollar of gross redemptions, or 44 basis points of fund assets per year, comparable to management fees of 43 basis points.
+We decompose liquidity creation into three, roughly equal, components: flow netting, liquidity management, and trade execution, and study its cross-sectional and time-series determinants.

 Forced Sales and Dealer Choice in OTC Markets